 - opportunities for shared learning and networking, resource exchange or other forms of collaboration (including mentorship programs)

 - sector research

-- implementing and adapting to new technologies
+- implementing and adapting to new technologies (see below)

-You can’t apply for activities that occur before the deadline date, those that receive funding from another Canada Council program or those on the general list of ineligible activities.
+You can’t apply for creation and presentation activities, activities that occur before the deadline date, those that receive funding from another Canada Council program or those on the general list of ineligible activities.